 Before coming to Tulane, Dr. Flora worked in the museum world in New York, organizing exhibitions such as Cimabue and Early Italian Devotional Painting at The Frick Collection, where she spent two years as a curatorial fellow, and exhibitions on Ethiopian art, Georges Rouault, illuminated Bibles, and images of the Prodigal Son for the Museum of Biblical Art in Manhattan, where she is now a guest curator.
 Dr. Flora also spent eleven years on the paid lecturing staff of the The Cloisters and enjoys guest lecturing there when she is in New York

 European University Institute, Florence

-Professor Francioni’s current research deals with a multitude of topics including cultural diversity, cultural heritage and international law; sovereignty, globalization and the protection of human rights; the role of customary international law in human rights adjudication; institution building in the area of environmental protection; and access to justice as a human right.
-Professor Francioni is currently Professor of International Law and Human Rights and Co-Director of the Academy of European Law at the European University Institute in Florence.
+Professor Francioni’s current research deals with a variety of topics related to the impact of globalisation on international law.
+His main fields of interest are the protection of human rights, cultural property and cultural heritage law, and international law and the environment.
+Professor Francioni is currently Professor Emeritus of International Law at the European University Institute in Florence, and Professor of law at LUISS University, Rome.
 Prior to moving to the European University Institute, he was the Director of the International Peace Studies and Jean Monnet Chair in European Law at the Faculty of Law, University of Siena.
-He is active in many professional organizations, such as the World Heritage Committee of the UNESCO and the Italian Society of International Law among others.
+He is legal consultant to UNESCO in matters of cultural property and has represented Italy in many international negotiations on cultural property.
+In 1997-1998 was the President of the UNESCO World Heritage Committee.